wjf5203/VNext/README.md

 To date, VNext contains the official implementation of the following algorithms:

-InstMove: Instance Motion for Object-centric Video Segmentation (CVPR 2023)
+**InstMove**: Instance Motion for Object-centric Video Segmentation (CVPR 2023) -- coming soon :)

-IDOL: In Defense of Online Models for Video Instance Segmentation (ECCV2022 Oral)
+**IDOL**: In Defense of Online Models for Video Instance Segmentation (ECCV2022 Oral)

-SeqFormer: Sequential Transformer for Video Instance Segmentation (ECCV2022 Oral)
+**SeqFormer**: Sequential Transformer for Video Instance Segmentation (ECCV2022 Oral)

-## Highlight:
+## NEWS!!:

-- InstMove is accepted to CVPR 2023!
+- InstMove is accepted to CVPR 2023, the code and models are coming soon!
 - IDOL is accepted to ECCV 2022 as an **oral presentation**!
 - SeqFormer is accepted to ECCV 2022 as an **oral presentation**!
 - IDOL won **first place** in the video instance segmentation track of the 4th Large-scale Video Object Segmentation Challenge (CVPR2022).